 Dimensions: 79 x 56 x 6 in.

 What we like: A true home-in-the-woods experience.

-If the 2-piece NeoAir Dream above is like bringing your pillow top mattress on the road, the Kingdom Sleep System is like throwing in the box spring, bedding and headboard.
-A truly unique setup, the Kingdom Sleep System starts as a quality 6-inch tall queen-sized airbed, and tacks on a mattress pad, top sheet and insulated quilt.
+If the 2-piece NeoAir Dream above is like bringing your pillow top mattress on the road, the Kingdom Sleep System is like throwing in the box spring, bedding, and headboard.
+A truly unique setup, the Kingdom Sleep System starts as a quality 6-inch tall queen-sized airbed (you can purchase just the Relax Airbed for $119), and tacks on a mattress pad, top sheet, and insulated quilt.
 And the headboard we referenced?
 It’s inflatable and nicely integrated into the mattress as a way to prop up your head for nighttime reading or to keep your pillows in place.
-The tall airbed design does mean there is no insulation beneath you, which can spell trouble in cold weather.
-The mattress pad does help a little, but we wouldn’t suggest using the Kingdom system when temperatures drop into the 40s without adding at least one more insulating layer.
-It’s definitely not for everyone, but the Kingdom Sleep System is a great execution of a novel concept, and our favorite airbed of 2016.

 See the REI Kingdom Sleep System